Combating the M.E. in Marriage.

 As a starry-eyed young woman, I was well aware of the difficulties marriage presented because of the high divorce rate.
 But I also knew I’d be different.
 Once I met my husband, I was willing to concede that we might possibly disagree, but this feeling of L.O.V.E. we had wasn’t going to fade like those other couples.
 We were going to be different.

-I read tons of marriage books, listened to FamilyLife Today, and knew all the techniques.
+I read tons of marriage books and knew all the techniques.
 I was ready to face the challenges and ace the tests life would throw at us during our marriage.

 I was such an ignorant snot.